 This podcast has over 200 free lessons.
 These lessons last around 7-8 minutes on average.
 First, they’ll introduce the key vocabulary in English.
 Then, there’s a short dialogue that is played twice.
 Afterward, the hosts go through the dialogue line-by-line and explain the words and sentences.
 The lessons are around an elementary to intermediate difficulty level.
 There hasn’t been much new content being released in the past few months.

-Yabla is a platform that makes it easier to incorporate native videos and tv shows into your Chinese (or other languages) study routine.
+Yabla is a platform that makes it easier to incorporate native videos and TV shows into your Chinese (or other languages) study routine.
 With 1300 videos, covering different difficulty levels, it’s easy to find something interesting to watch and study.
 While the platform isn’t as modern as FluentU, I find the content to be significantly better.
+You’ll probably have to work your way up to using Yabla as it isn’t something that I recommend for absolute beginners.
 Read the full review.

 I enjoy Slow Chinese quite a bit.
 There are around 200 lessons, lasting from 3-5 minutes on average.
 As the title suggests, the host speaks at a slower pace which makes it much easier to follow along.
 You can also find the transcript and translations online in multiple languages.
 It’s most suitable for intermediate level students.